coffeecodeconverter/VB.Net-Lib-Msg/README.md

 # VB.Net-Lib-Msg
+...Let me do, what Microsoft failed to do...for decades...

-A **fully customizable dialog box** for .NET Framework 4.5.1+ intended as a complete replacement for `MessageBox.Show()`.
+Give you a **fully customizable dialog box** for .NET Framework 4.5.1+ intended as a complete replacement for `MessageBox.Show()`.
 This project removes the limitations of the traditional `System.Windows.Forms.MessageBox`, offering rich content support, extended features, modern styling, and total flexibility.

 ---